 Garlic scapes are the curling, non-flowering “flower” stalks of garlic plants that appear a few weeks after the first leaves.
 Growers usually pinch them off to encourage larger bulb growth.
 But in some Mediterranean gardening cultures where little is traditionally wasted, the garlic scape has been used to flavor early-season dishes ahead of the garlic harvest.
 American growers have slowly caught on and in the last few years, every gourmand worth her designer sea salt has gotten into the act.
 Don’t believe me?
 Here are articles from The New York Times and The Washington Post to prove it.

 Scapes are best taken from Carpathian, German Red, Spanish Roja and other hard-necked garlics out of the Rocombole family.
-Pick them early as the stems will become woody and their flavor more pronounced and bitter later on.
+Harvest them early as the stems will become woody and their flavor more pronounced and bitter later on.
 What to do with them?
 We started adding them to stir fry with great results.
 If you want to add them to omlettes, saute them gently first.
 They also go well in bean dips and vinaigrettes.
 Sauteed whole in olive oil, their circling shape adds interest — and flavor — to any plate.
 Here find seven recipes that include scapes.